1. Discover project structure

 Clean build artifacts before rebuilding:

 Use the --config option to pass a set of pre-defined parameters from a JSON file.
 This is especially useful for CI/CD pipelines and complex build configurations.
-To generate a config file, use the W (Write Config) option in FlowDeck interactive mode.
+To generate a config file, use Project Tools (P), then select Export Project Config in FlowDeck interactive mode.

 Performance Optimization